Hackerfleet/hfos-legacy/README.rst

 Installation
 ============

+First of all: The installation procedure is rather complex right now.
+We're trying to simplify the process, but in the meantime, if you encounter any trouble/problems, just contact us via irc or email and we'll happily try to help you get your installation running.

+This is very important for us, since the system has not yet been deployed very often and we're not yet aware of most of the pitfalls and traps on that route.

 We encourage you to use Python 3.4 for HFOS, but the system is built (and checked against) 2.7, too.